-28. Several days prior to October 15, CSX's Chairman, John W. Snow, publicly stated that he did not expect to see any major business combinations in the railroad industry for several years.
+31. Several days prior to October 15, CSX's Chairman, John W. Snow, publicly stated that he did not expect to see any major business combinations in the railroad industry for several years.
 On October 16, 1996, the New York Times reported that "less than a week ago, Mr. Snow told Wall Street analysts that he did not expect another big merger in the industry (in the next few years)."

-On the Day Before the Purportedly Scheduled Meeting of Conrail's Board, Defendants Announce the CSX Transaction merger agreement (the "CSX Merger Agreement") pursuant to which control of Conrail would be swiftly sold to CSX and then a merger would be consummated following required regulatory approvals.
+On the Day Before the Purportedly Scheduled Meeting of Conrail's Board, Defendants Announce the CSX Transaction

+32. To NS's surprise and dismay, on October 15, 1996, Conrail and CSX announced that they had entered into a definitive merger agreement (the "CSX Merger Agreement") pursuant to which control of Conrail would be swiftly sold to CSX and then a merger would be consummated following required regulatory approvals.
 As of the close of business on October 29, 1996, the blended value of the original CSX Transaction was slightly more than \$85 per Conrail share.
 The CSX Transaction includes a break-up fee of \$300 million and a lock-up stock option agreement threatening substantial dilution to any rival bidder for control of Conrail.
-Integral to the CSX Transaction are covenants substantially increasing Mr. LeVan's compensation and guaranteeing that he will succeed John W. Snow, CSX's Chairman and Chief Executive Officer, as the combined company's CEO and Chairman.
+Integral to the CSX Transaction and guaranteeing that he will succeed John W. Snow, CSX's Chairman and Chief Executive Officer, as the combined company's CEO and Chairman.